 Give them opportunities to shine

 Offer them opportunities such as presenting in public, organizing events or doing media appearances.
 Give them spot recognition and public praise.
 They are the selfie generation.
 Its about doing what makes them feel good and what makes them happy.

 Take full advantage of their knowledge of technology

 Millennials were raised on technology.
 If your company is not taking full advantage of technology in the workplace, invite your young employees to help.
 They grew up in an environment rich in technology and social media and may be able to help your business grow.
 This will help them feel needed while facilitating networking between the older generations and the millennials.

-Managing and motivating millennials can be a challenge for older generations who tend to be the ones in the managing positions.
+Managing and motivating employees with the millennial spirit can be a challenge for older generations who tend to be the ones in the managing positions.
 They do not follow the conventional path, and they have high expectations of themselves, of others and of life.
 They are not willing to settle or adhere to expected behavior the way their parents did.
 We would do well to remember that each generation is influenced by different life events and thus have different perspectives that can impact motivation and performance.
-While organizations might not be able to completely make their environments “millennial friendly” they would do well to learn what these young employees want and need in their workplace.
+While organizations might not be able to completely make their environments “millennial spirit friendly” they would do well to learn what these young employees want and need in their workplace.
 We all know “you can’t be all things to all people” but for the health of the company, we must be continually committed to finding the best ways to manage, motivate, train and retain all great talent, regardless of their generation.

 Have more time to construct a work environment for the millennial spirit by outsourcing the basic HR services of Payroll, Benefits Administration, and General Administration to Corban OneSource.
 We are a trusted HR Partner Provider of comprehensive HR Outsourcing Services for Over 24 Years.
 We specialize in companies with 75 to 6,000 employees.
 For additional information on HR services, Click Here